TIBCOSoftware/jasperreports/jasperreports/readme.txt

 3. Run the samples
 -----------------------------

-The demo directory contains some JasperReports sample applications and a HypersonicSQL demo database.
+The /demo directory contains some JasperReports sample applications and a HypersonicSQL demo database.

 3.1 HypersonicSQL
-Some of the supplied samples use the HSQL Database Engine Server found in the demo/hsqldb directory.
+Some of the supplied samples use the HSQL Database Engine Server found in the /demo/hsqldb directory.
 In order to run those samples you should start the HypersonicSQL server first.
-There is a build.xml file in the demo/hsqldb directory which contains two ANT targets: "runServer" and "runManager".
+There is a build.xml file in the /demo/hsqldb directory which contains two ANT targets: "runServer" and "runManager".
 The first is for starting up the HSQL database and the second is for lanching the HSQL client application in case you need to view the